 The Home Construction Regulatory Authority (HCRA) is adapting to the constantly evolving situation.
 The HCRA continues to follow the guidance of federal, provincial and local health authorities to ensure that we protect the health and well-being of all Ontarians.

 Currently, new home builders and vendors are registered by, the administrator of Ontario’s New Home Warranty and Protection Program.

 The HCRA will assume the registration/licensing responsibilities held by.
 Until the HCRA's launch, all registration inquiries should continue to be directed to .

 As a standalone licensing regulator under a new framework set out in the, the HCRA will be in a position to take decisive regulatory action when needed to protect consumers, while working with all builders and vendors to improve the quality of construction in Ontario and improve confidence in buying a new home.

-The Home Construction Regulatory Authority (HCRA) will be the province’s new regulator of home builders and vendors, acting in accordance with the, when proclaimed.
+The Home Construction Regulatory Authority (HCRA) will be the province’s new regulator of home builders and vendors, acting in accordance with the.

 Our Future Role: